Prospective F1 International Students

 They are not permitted to enroll as non-degree students.

-The admissions process begins with completing the Pre-Application Form.
+The admissions process begins with completing the International Student Pre-Application.
 Your answers on this form will help us determine if you currently possess the qualifications necessary to enter Western.
 If so, we will then guide you through the regular application process.

 International Student Admission Process Overview

 - Upon being encouraged to submit a formal application, follow the process described, including sending a $50 application fee, admission essays, and personal references (forms provided).
 Official transcripts are required from all institutions attended following secondary school.
 To be official by U.S. standards, the transcript must be sent directly from the college or university to the Admissions Office of Western Seminary.

 - Present proof of English language proficiency.